Sbonsor/LoKi/README.md

 ### Options
 - scale: Set to True in order to scale output into Hénon units (Optional, default = True).
+- plot: set to True (along with scale) to produce validation figures for the radial and energy distirbution of particles.

 ### Output
 - A .csv file containing for each particle:
   - x, y, z: Position of the particle in the specified unit system.
   - vx,vy,vz: Velocity of the particle in the specified unit system.
   - m: Mass of the particle in the specified unit system.
-- U: The total potential energy of the samples.
-- K: The total kinetic energy of the samples.
-- Q: The virial ratio as a check on the procedure.
+- If plot = True:
+  - Figure object showing a histogram of radial samples and the expected distribution, see test_script for an example of how to plot these.
+  - Figure object showing a histogram of energy samples and the expected distribution.